Templated ListBox Controls

 - Drag-and-drop created elements between cells.

-- Resizing cells using the mouse
+- Resize cells with the mouse pointer.

 - Support for multiple templates.